TSPoulsen/egm/notes.md

     - Mention that in reality the CDF can be evaluated numerically

 ##### Next
+- Include proofs/explanation of why EGM is DP
+- Include other definitions of DP
+- Bound is not very good as it is restrictive
+    - Should I mention that this bound is very restrictive
+- Is there any value in giving bounds on not doing transformation and comparing it to doing transformation
+##### Not next anymore
 - How do I handle $c_i$, the max limit on all dimensions, if I set that only 0.0001 fraction of points are outside, then is clipping these alright?
 Otherwise I have no clue on how to set the bound
 - Proofs of theorems from other sources (both your article and other)?